lubkoKuzenko/FE-Interview-Questions/React/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q34. ***If you wanted a component to perform an action only once when the component initially rendered - how would you achieve this in react?***
+## 34. If you wanted a component to perform an action only once when the component initially rendered - how would you achieve this in react?

 The `componentDidMount()` lifecycle hook can be used with class components.
 ```js